 Emirates First and Business Class products

 Emirates First Class remains among the best in the world.
 There isn’t much difference between the physical suite on the Airbus A380 and standard Boeing 777 .
-However, the latter does lack an onboard shower and bar.
+However, the latter does lack the onboard shower and bar found on the A380.

 The trade-off is that there are only eight First Class seats on most Boeing 777s, compared to almost double that (14) on the A380.
-So it can be common to receive more attentive service on older aircraft.
+So it’s quite common to receive more attentive service on those older aircraft.